-Learning an instrument is not a prerequisite to studying Music, as the course accommodates students of any range of musical experience and ability.
+Learning an instrument is beneficial for studying Music, but not a prerequisite, as the course accommodates students of any range of musical experience and ability.

-All students, regardless of subject choices, are encouraged to develop their musical skills through participation in the School's Co-curricular Music programme.
+All students, regardless of subject choices, are encouraged to develop their musical skills through participation in the School's Co-curricular Music program.

-The Co-curricular Music programme includes - choirs, bands, orchestras and other ensembles.
+The Co-curricular Music program includes - choirs, bands, orchestras and other ensembles.